 Makers should note that Eco Fairmined or Eco Fairtrade Gold should not to be confused with the branded terms ‘ecosilver’ or ‘ecogold’, which are Cooksongold’s recycled metal products.

 A certified metal accreditation scheme governed and audited by ARM.

 Fairtrade and Fairmined

 Fairtrade and Fairmined were one organisation when they were first developed but are now two separate entities with different marks, branding and standards.
 However, because these schemes developed their standards together, they are similar.
-A main difference is that where Fairtrade is a system for the trade of many different products, Gold and other precious metals included, Fairmined works solely with mines and miners.
+A main difference is that where Fairtrade is a system for the trade of many different products, gold and other precious metals included, Fairmined works solely with mines and miners.

 Both of the Fairtrade and Fairmined standards include ensuring fair and safe working conditions for miners are upheld.
-This includes no child or forced labor, gender equality, systems put in place for health and safety including reducing and properly handling toxins used, responsible environmental management, freedom of association and collective action.
+This includes no child or forced labour, gender equality, systems put in place for health and safety including reducing and properly handling toxins used, responsible environmental management, freedom of association and collective action.
 They are also both Exclusively available from ASMOs

 - economic boost for miners and their families that would otherwise depend on precarious income, through fair wages and a premium to invest in the mining community

 - gives miners stable access to the international market

 - regulates working conditions and work environment, ensuring health and safety standards are upheld, child/forced labour is not present and access to collective action is available